illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 ## Introduction

 In the past, you have been using `malloc()` to allocate memory on the heap.
 In this MP, you will be implementing your own version of `malloc()`.
-So by the end of this MP, you would theoretically be able to use your own malloc to compile and run any C code.
+By the end of this MP, you would theoretically be able to use your own malloc to compile and run any C code.

 ## Overview

 You should write your implementations of `calloc()`, `malloc()`, `realloc()`, and `free()` in `alloc.c`. `alloc.c` will be the only file we test.

-Don't modify `mreplace.c`, `mcontest.c`, `alloc-contest.c`.
+Don't modify `mcontest.c`, `contest.h`, or `contest-alloc.so`.
 Those files create the environment that replaces the standard glibc malloc with your malloc.
 These files will be used for testing.

 Your `malloc()` must allocate heap memory using `sbrk()`.
 You may not use files, pipes, system shared memory, `mmap()`, a chunk of pre-defined stack memory, other external memory libraries found on the Internet, or any of the various other external sources of memory that exist on modern operating systems.